-Allows you to bring in content organized by descending order from creation date.
+This allows you to bring in content organized in descending order from creation date.
 The defaults for this filter are News, six articles, Match Current Story (the News Articles that are tagged with the current story's tag will be included), Ignore promoted to front page, and include News Articles that have a featured image.

-You can select what content you want to feature.
-You can choose from 1-10 pieces of content to display.
+You can select what content you want to feature and can choose from 1-10 pieces of content to display.
 You can match the current story, pick specific tags (internal categories or freeform metatags), or do not filter.
-You can ignore, exclude or include content that as been promoted to the front page.
+You have the option to ignore, exclude or include content that as been promoted to the front page.
 You can only include or exclude content that has a featured image and include all content that either does or doesn't have a featured image.
-You can add a custom class.
+You can also add a custom class.

-Once you have the layout and content that you need, click add block to add the Content Grid to the section of your page.
+Once you have the layout and content that you need, click "Add blocl" to add the Content Grid to the section of your page.

 This custom block allows the presentation of five slides of previously created content.
-This image is an example of the content slideshow.
+The image below is an example of the content slideshow.

 You can provide a title or leave the default of Content Slideshow.
-It is set to not display.
+The title is set to not display.
 You may add a custom class.

 You can add a slide by searching for the title of the piece of content that you would like to show.
 The autocomplete will return results.
-You can reorder by number on the right of the slides.
-The show more button is optional.
+You may re-order by number on the right of the slides.
+The "show more" button is optional.

 The title is required but the display of it is not.
 Depending on your use case, you can leave it to the default of Embedded iFrame and not display.